 - 5.1 In the event of injury to a player(s), the officials may stop the game. - 5.2 If the ball is live when an injury occurs, the official shall not blow his whistle until the team in control of the ball has shot for a field goal, lost control of the ball, withheld the ball from play or the ball has become dead.
-If it is necessary to protect an injured player, the officials may interrupt the game immediately. - 5.3 If the injured player cannot continue to play immediately (within approximately 15 seconds) or, if he receives treatment, he must be substituted or the team must continue with fewer than five (5) players. - 5.4 Coaches, assistant coaches, substitutes and team followers may enter the playing court, with the permission of an official, to attend to an injured player before he is substituted. - 5.5 A doctor may enter the playing court, without permission of an official if, in the doctor's judgement, the injured player requires immediate medical treatment. - 5.6 During the game, any player who is bleeding or has an open wound must be substituted.
-He may return to the court only after bleeding has stopped and the affected area or open wound has been completely and securely covered. - If the injured player or any player who is bleeding or has an open wound recovers during a charged time-out taken by either team in the same stop-clock period, that player may continue to play. - 5.7 If free throws have been awarded to the injured player, they must be attempted by his substitute who may not be substituted until he has played in the next clock-running phase of the game. - 5.8 Players who have been designated by the coach to start the game may be substituted in the event of an injury.
+If it is necessary to protect an injured player, the officials may interrupt the game immediately. - 5.3 If the injured player cannot continue to play immediately (within approximately 15 seconds) or, if he receives treatment, he must be substituted or the team must continue to play with fewer than five (5) players. - 5.4 Coaches, assistant coaches, substitutes and team followers may enter the playing court, with the permission of an official, to attend to an injured player before he is substituted. - 5.5 A doctor may enter the playing court, without permission of an official if, in the doctor's judgement, the injured player requires immediate medical treatment. - 5.6 During the game, any player who is bleeding or has an open wound must be substituted.
+He may return to the playing court only after bleeding has stopped and the affected area or open wound has been completely and securely covered. - If the injured player or any player who is bleeding or has an open wound recovers during a time-out taken by either team before the scorer's signal for the substitution, that player may continue to play. - Players who have been designated by the coach to start the game may be substituted in the event of an injury.
 In this case, the opponents are also entitled to substitute the same number of players, if they so wish.